Privacy Policy

 Personal Data

 This contains details that identify individuals even from one data item or a combination of data items.
 The following are demographic data items that are considered identifiable such as name, address, NHS Number, full postcode, date of birth.
-Under GDPR, this now includes location data and online identifiers.
+Under UK GDPR, this now includes location data and online identifiers.

 Special categories of data (previously known as sensitive data)

 This is personal data consisting of information as to: race, ethnic origin, political opinions, health, religious beliefs, trade union membership, sexual life and previous criminal convictions.
-Under GDPR, this now includes biometric data and genetic data.
+Under UK GDPR, this now includes biometric data and genetic data.

 Personal Confidential Data (PCD)